 - (1) Wipe a new flashlamp with alcohol and pass it through the flowtube. - (2) Adjusting the polarity of the flashlamp to the + sign printed on the laser chamber, return the flashlamp slowly into the laser chamber. - ⇒ Check the polarity of the flashlamp.
-The red painted electrode is the positive side. - ⇒ Before returning the flashlamp into the laser chamber, bend the cable coming from both ends of the lamp in a perfect U-shape as shown in the following figure to give fixed from to the cable so that the cable may not return to the original form.
-Adjust the cable bending status so that the solderless terminal may come to the lamp fixing screw position when it is put into the laser chamber.
-When returning the cable into the laser chamber, set the metal part on the flashlamp side correctly into the groove of the metal part on the laser chamber side.
+The red painted electrode is the positive side.

+⇒ When returning the flashlamp into the laser chamber, set the lamp-side fixture correctly in the chamber-side fixture.